jjackson19862017/WeddingBookingSystem/README.md

 ### 12th - Change to Customers in the Add Wedding Forms

 Only the customers that dont have a wedding booked will show in the Bride & Groom Dropdown Menu.

+### 13th - Changed Frontend

+I changed the Navigation Bar and dropdown menus.

+I also changed the page headers to jumbrotrons for more or a cleaner user experience.

+I added a few comments.